LawnchairLauncher/lawnicons/CONTRIBUTING.md

 ![](docs/images/quality-5-alignment.png)

 Icons should be centered, but shape-aware.
-For some icons, it’s not enough to focus on equal distances from the canvas borders, because they may look misaligned due to their shape.
 Align them to the optical center as much as possible within the icon content area.
 The optical aligment is where your icon looks and feels centered.

 **6 Text icons**